brown-palm/csci2470_f25/index.md

 _In-class participation is **required** unless otherwise approved by the instructor._
 _Zoom link can be found in the [course syllabus](https://docs.google.com/document/d/1ZD1yleR2QLsaJ1jIQ0M8NpKjzQquiVc3emE0F1cFzik/edit?usp=sharing)._
-_Lectures will be recorded for asynchronous viewing, and livestreamed for students auditing._
+_Lectures will be recorded for asynchronous viewing, and livestreamed for students auditing ([sign up](https://forms.gle/y7do5vJ5GeqZiBdp7))._

 ## About